Ewam Montana

 Gochen Tulku Sang-ngag Rinpoche

-In July 2016, Sang-Ngag Rinpoche inaugurated the Ewam Buddhist Institute (shedra) at the Garden of One Thousand Buddhas in Montana.
-Rinpoche was the first to teach Jigme Lingpa’s seminal text Treasury of Precious Qualities in its entirety in North America, which will be the primary text in the summer curriculum.
-We also offer many other weekend retreats and classes in both philosophy and Buddhist practice in both Montana and Santa Fe, New Mexico.
+In July 2016, Sang-Ngag Rinpoche inaugurated the Ewam Buddhist Institute (Shedra) at the Garden of One Thousand Buddhas in Montana.
+Rinpoche was the first to teach Jigme Lingpa’s seminal text Treasury of Precious Qualities in its entirety in North America, which is the primary text in the summer Shedra curriculum.

 Although sometimes mistakenly considered to be solely focused on dark retreat, Yangti Nagpo is in fact an extensive cycle of spiritual trainings spanning the breadth of Tibetan Vajrayana practice.
-In Tulku Sang-ngag’s Yangti Gomde, students are trained in these many practices within the categories of ngondro, kyerim, dzogrim, and dzogchen.
-In both the old and new revelations of Yangti, dark retreat is the main emphasis and the primary unique feature of these teachings setting them apart from of Dzogchen cycles, however entering into dark retreat will not happen right away if at all.
+In Tulku Sang-ngag’s Yangti Gomde, students are trained in the many practices within the categories of ngondro, kyerim, dzogrim, and dzogchen.
+In both the old and new revelations of Yangti, dark retreat is the main emphasis, and the primary unique feature of these teachings, setting them apart from other Dzogchen cycles.
+But even though dark retreat is a major component of this cycle, it is not guaranteed that all students will in fact experience this type of retreat.
 Ewam Yangti Gomde is designed to impart a vast toolbox of spiritual practices.
-Which of these end up becoming a main or long-term practice depends of students individual interests and aptitudes.
+Which of these is chosen by the practitioner as a main or long-term practice depends on each student’s individual interests and aptitudes.

 At the annual Yangti Gomde gathering held at the Garden of One Thousand Buddhas in Arlee, Montana, in addition to individual practice instruction, students receive ceremonial instruction and practice in the form of a drupchö (group ritual ceremony) over one week.
 The drupchö is based on the Yangti Shitro Sadhana (100 peaceful and wrathful deities), a central practice within Yangti Nagpo.
 The main purpose of the annual Yangti Gomde gathering is for students to be guided progressively through a series of trainings over a number of years.
 These trainings progress through the following sequence: 1-ngondro (preliminary practices) 2-tsasum (three roots) sadhana practices focused on kyerim (development stage) 3-tsalung (subtle channels and energies training) including tummo and trulkhor 4-Dzogchen (Great Perfection) practices including rushen, trekcho, and togel.
 Each section of teachings is taught by Tulku Sang-ngag with additional instruction given by both Tibetan and western practitioners.
 For more information please visit: Ewam Yangti Gomde.